This article was updated on May 1st, 2023

 Okay, My Dog is Acting Normal, but I’m Still Worried.
 When Should I Go to the Vet?

 Your dog is throwing up and you don’t know why.
-He’s still wagging his tail and smiling that big goofy grin, but as the vomiting continues, you begin to fret.
+They are still wagging their tail and smiling that big goofy grin, but as the vomiting continues, you begin to fret.
 How do you know whether it’s an appropriate time to see a veterinarian?
 Are you overreacting?

 Here are a few factors to weigh in on your decision.

-Secondly, if the vomiting continues for weeks or months, this is a sign that all is not well.
-And of course, if the vomiting gets worse, happens more often throughout the day, or contains any questionable materials (such as coins or non-digestible small/sharp objects) then it’s off to the vet you both go!
+- Secondly, if the vomiting continues for weeks or months, even if it isn’t often, this is a sign that all is not well.
+And, of course, if the vomiting gets worse, happens more often throughout the day, or contains any questionable materials (such as coins or non-digestible small/sharp objects), then it’s off to the vet you both go!

 Once at the clinic, your dog will undergo a full clinical exam.
-Blood tests and X-rays may also be suggested to get to the root of the vomiting issues.
+Blood tests, X-rays, and ultrasounds will likely be necessary to get to the root of the vomiting issues.

 Tips to Help Your Dog At Home

 Before seeing the vet, dog parents can also try some home remedies.
-Occasional vomiting isn’t always indicative of a more seriously health problem.
+Occasional vomiting isn’t always indicative of a more serious health problem.
 When in doubt, always consult your veterinarian.

 But to help at home, you can try these 3 Tips if your old dog throws up:

-- Feed bland food: Boiled chicken, rice, scrambled egg, etc. can be given to calm an upset stomach.
+- Feed bland food: Boiled chicken, rice, scrambled egg, etc., can be given to calm an upset stomach.
+Read our post featuring 11 Proven Bland Diets for Dogs with an Upset Stomach.

-- Withhold food for 24 hours: This gives a dog’s intestinal system a much-needed break and chance to clear.
+- Withhold food for 12 hours: This gives a dog’s intestinal system a much-needed break and a chance to clear.

 - Limit water intake: Dogs require 24/7 access to clean, fresh water.
 Offer them small amounts at a time.

 In summary, the next time your dog is throwing up (but acting normal) think about the possible causes.
 Do they eat fast?
 Have they started any new medications?
-Could they have accidently swallowed something?
-Keep an eye on how much and frequently the vomiting episodes take place and watch them closely for other signs that you may have overlooked.
+Could they have accidentally swallowed something?
+Keep an eye on how much and frequently the vomiting episodes take place, and watch them closely for other signs that you may have overlooked.